PsyGenix/Baremetal/README.md

 # Baremetal
 Introduction to Arduino coding in C

 Hello, welcome in!
 This repository aims to document my progress and aventures in the world of embedded systems.
-As it just so happens, I ahve decided to learn the inner workings of the arduino UNO!
+As it just so happens, I have decided to learn the inner workings of the arduino UNO!

 Prerequisite knowledge:
 > An fundamental understanding of how base 2 works